markvan/markvan.github.io/_posts/2019-10-02-miscellaeous.markdown

 ![doop logo](/assets/images/doop/doop.lpgo.jpg)

-When used at a conference (e.g. ALT at Manchester), conference attendees would use doop to rate the quality of locations (pubs and bars) by scanning a QR code and entering a rating.
+When used at a conference (ALT at Manchester), conference attendees would use doop to rate the quality of locations (pubs and bars) by scanning a QR code and entering a rating.

-Attendees could then see locations, distances to the location and average ratings displayed on their iPhones as they scanned round a neighbourhood.
+Conference attendees could then see locations, distances to the location and average rating displayed on their iPhones as they scanned round a neighbourhood.
+This information would be superimposed on video directly from the iPhone's camera.

 The system thus helped in making choices about where to relax and the direction to go in to get there.

 \[TBA screenshots when I can get them.\]